Holly Mckay

 Recent events have shown that every market can become volatile.
 While it doesn’t guarantee profits or eliminate all risk, diversification builds resilience into your portfolio.
 In an unpredictable market, this strategy helps protect your investments and keeps you on track toward your financial goals.
 Simply put, diversification is a smart, essential tool for navigating the ups and downs of investing.

-Rebalancing your investment portfolio: A key strategy for long-term success
+Rebalancing your portfolio: A key strategy for long-term success

 4. Use your ISA allowance (seriously!)

-Hot tip for couples: That’s £40,000 between you!
+Hot tip for couples: You can tuck away £40,000 between you!
 Maximise it.
 Split and spread your investments if needed.

 Add this to your arsenal: 'Bed & ISA'